aarroyo-globant/ts-lib-starter/README.md

 - Datetime library (moment).
 - Solid and recommended file structure.
 - Configuration files.
+- Release-it for generic CLI tool to automate versioning and package publishing

 So feel free to fork, propose new features and tools.
 We will be checking constantly PRs and merging the best features.